 Woven Bark Storage Basket

-From tree to basket: come to the woods for two days and learn how to make a good-sized, sturdy and long-lasting woven bark storage basket from sweet chestnut, to take home with you.
+From tree to basket: come to the woods for two days and learn how to make a large, sturdy and long-lasting woven bark storage basket from sweet chestnut.

 Suitable for beginners as well as those with some experience.
-Groups are kept small to allow for individual attention and a satisfying learning experience.
+Groups are kept small to allow for individual attention, and the currently required physical distancing.

 Accommodation.
 Camping on site: the farm venue will always make space for people coming to my courses, and details about arranging this are sent to you when you book.